 Medium attack (3-8 ms)

-This is a good starting point for most cases.
-It’s fantastic for giving dynamic control when you don’t want to eliminate transients totally.
+This is a good starting point in most cases.
+It’s fantastic for giving dynamic control when you don’t want to completely eliminate transients.

 Slow attack (10-30 ms)

-Is great for adding attack or punch to your sound.
+Slow attack is great for adding punch to your sound.

 Fast release (50-100 ms)